 Think you have a hornet problem?
-Call Fox Pest Control at (717) 366-9627 for a free Susquehanna Valley & Surrounding Areas hornet control quote.
+Call Fox Pest Control at (717) 366-9627 for a free Harrisburg Area hornet control quote.

 Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized hornet treatment plan that will be most effective for your situation.

 You will receive a detailed report of the service provided and helpful recommendations to remain hornet free.

 We come back regularly throughout the year to ensure the hornets don’t come back.
 If you see any hornet activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!

 Hey guys, Caleb here with Fox Pest Control.

 If you see wasps or hornets around your home, that means there's a nest somewhere nearby,

 When wasps or hornets feel threatened, they get aggressive and sting.

 At Fox Pest Control, we have the right safety equipment to take care of these threatening pests so you can enjoy your yard again.